dragomano/Plugin-Loader/README.md

 The list of currently active plugins is stored in the global variable __$plugins__ in the _Settings.php_ file.
 To disable a problem plugin, just _remove its name from the $plugins_ variable, or _rename the plugin folder_, or _rename the Integration.php_ file of the plugin, or _rename/remove the hooks_ method in the plugin class.

-Plugins that require creation of tables in the database are NOT supported in the current version.

 ## Example plugin structure

 ```